KatherineJF/Resume/KJFitzpatMarkDownResume.md

 Process improvement for new business opportunities:

-Analyze request for proposal (RFP) process.
+* Analyze request for proposal (RFP) process.

-Conduct interviews with key business partners in Sales, Project Management and Solution Architecture teams.
+* Conduct interviews with key business partners in Sales, Project Management and Solution Architecture teams.

-Categorize key deliverables for RFP response by technical and business areas.
+* Categorize key deliverables for RFP response by technical and business areas.

-Delivered online templates for RFP response that auto populated based on technical and business area engaged.
+* Delivered online templates for RFP response that auto populated based on technical and business area engaged.

 Role: Business Development

 Solution architecture for RFP response:

-Develop project timeline with key deliverables for technical solution.
+* Develop project timeline with key deliverables for technical solution.

-Collaborate with Sales, Finance and Technical Teams for budget estimation.
+* Collaborate with Sales, Finance and Technical Teams for budget estimation.

-Participate in Red Team meeting for RFP response approval.
+* Participate in Red Team meeting for RFP response approval.

-###Blackwell Consulting Services 2005- 2009 – Bloomington, Illinois
+###Blackwell Consulting Services 2005- 2009 â€“ Bloomington, Illinois

 Senior Security Analyst